openhive-network/devportal/_tutorials-recipes/using-hivemind.md

 ## Intro

-Hive is a "consensus interpretation" layer for the Steem blockchain, maintaining the state of social features such as post feeds, follows, and communities.
-Written in Python, it synchronizes an SQL database with chain state, providing developers with a more flexible/extensible alternative to the raw steemd API.
-This means that you can bypass steemd and access data in a more traditional way, for example, with SQL.
-But you can't use SQL on steemd.
+Hive is a "consensus interpretation" layer for the Hive blockchain, maintaining the state of social features such as post feeds, follows, and communities.
+Written in Python, it synchronizes an SQL database with chain state, providing developers with a more flexible/extensible alternative to the raw hived API.
+This means that you can bypass hived and access data in a more traditional way, for example, with SQL.
+But you can't use SQL on hived.
 So Hivemind solves that problem.
 Hive does not support any queries to do with wallets, orders, escrow, keys, recovery, or account history.

-A good source of additional information on hive and how to use it can be found in [this Steemit article](https://steemit.com/hivemind/@inertia/hivemind-queries) by @inertia.
+A good source of additional information on hive and how to use it can be found in [this Hive article](https://hive.blog/hivemind/@inertia/hivemind-queries) by @inertia.

 #### Supported API functionality: